ofabio/mybasement/README.md

 # mybasement
-configure a host with easy-to-access virtual boxes
+set up a host with Vagrant boxes easy to access remotely